oVirt/ovirt-site/source/feature/instance-types.html.md

 New permissions will be needed:

-*   **Create Instance**: Create Instance: This permission will allow a user to create a new virtual machine from an existing instance type (but not edit the instance type itself)
+*   **Create Instance**: This permission will allow a user to create a new virtual machine from an existing instance type (but not edit the instance type itself)
-*   **Create Instance Type**: This permission will allow the user to create a new Instance Type
+*   **Instance Owner**: This permission will allow a user to:
-*   **Instance Owner**: Can:
     -   Add/Remove disks
     -   Add/Remove NICS
     -   Edit instance (VM) for a limited set of parameters (the "Basic User" from the table above)